-We are commited to the open exchange of ideas, the freedom of thought and expression, and respectful debate.
-These require a community and an environment that recognises the inherent worth of every person and group, that fosters inclusion, dignity, understanding, and mutual respect, and that embraces diversity.
+We are committed to the open exchange of ideas, freedom of thought and expression, and respectful debate.
+These require a community and an environment that recognises the inherent worth of every person and group, that fosters inclusion, dignity, understanding, and mutual respect, and embraces diversity.

 Kindness in Science is dedicated to providing a harassment-free experience for everyone engaging with Kindness in Science, regardless of gender, sexual orientation, disability, physical appearance, race, ethnicity, political affiliation, nationality, language, or religion – and not limited to these aspects.
 We are a collaborative and diverse collective dedicated to cooperation, civility, and respect, and do not tolerate harassment in any form.
 Sexual or discriminatory language or imagery is not appropriate for any meeting, conference or event venue, including talks, workshops, social events, and other Kindness in Science-funded, sponsored, or organised events.
 Participants at a Kindness in Science event violating these rules may be sanctioned or expelled at the discretion of the organisers.

 Harassment and hostile behaviour are not welcome at Kindness in Science.
 This includes speech or behaviour (including in public presentations and on-line discourse) that intimidates, creates discomfort, or interferes with a person’s participation or opportunity for participation in the community or event.
 Kindness in Science aims to be an environment where harassment in any form does not take place, including but not limited to harassment based on race, gender, religion, age, colour, national origin, ancestry, disability, socioeconomic status, sexual orientation, or gender identity.